Vulkemp/foray/readme.md

 * Meshes will automatically generate a BLAS
 * The scenegraph can build a TLAS based on the meshes referenced
 * Material and Primitive buffer information is stored in a BLAS Instance `instanceCustomOffset` property
-* Runtime TLAS rebuilding for animated meshes
+* Runtime TLAS rebuilding for animated scene nodes
 ### Animation Support
 * Animate node transforms (translation, scale, rotation)
-* Interpolate in steps, linearly and glTFs CubicSplines
+* Interpolate in steps, linearly and glTFs cubic splines
 ## Rasterized GBuffer
 The GBuffer provides the basis for denoising
 ### Outputs